Roxane Wong……………………….22-year-old great-granddaughter of Wong Wei Jing

 Liam: “God she’s beautiful.
 I wish I could think of something to say that’s not stupid…”

 Roxane: “This Irish boy is cute.
 I hope we talk about something beyond steamed pork buns and chicken feet…”

 Their conversation evolves past Chinese & Irish cuisine but not before Liam invites Roxane to visit his neighborhood for corned beef and cabbage.

 They talk about the weather, about why they came to America, about anti-Chinese oppression by the Irish American community, about anti-Irish oppression by every community in America except the Chinese.
 They discover in the course of their conversation that her uncle Chin Foo challenged his Uncle Denis Kearney to a duel and that his uncle refused the challenge with the usual racist language of the day.
 Roxane tells Liam about her admission to Stanford and suggests to him he apply for admission.

 “I’m not university material, Chiu Yook Lon.”

-“If by that you mean you’re not educated, or smart enough to apply, I don’t believe it.
-From everything we’ve talked about you’ve got the brains to get in, so why Officer Keller do you not think you are university material?”
+“If by that you mean you are not educated, or smart enough to apply, I don’t believe it.
+From everything we have talked about you have got the brains to get in, so why Officer Keller do you not think you are university material?”

-“It costs money to go to Stanford—money I don’t have, and before you start with costs I know they only charge for board and books, but I cannot afford even that.
-Miss Lon, when you come to my neighborhood you’ll understand what I’m talking about.
+“It costs money to go to Stanford—money I don’t have, and before you start with costs, I know they only charge for board and books, but I cannot afford even that.
+Miss Lon, when you come to my neighborhood, you will understand what I am talking about.
 I cannot afford the luxury of a student life.
 I am on my own here and doing work that I love in the most beautiful place on earth, God’s country to be sure—only God and the Pope can afford it.”

 Roxane smiles at Liam.